Tricia Rega, CSI Scholarship Recipient

 "Education comes at a cost, financially and emotionally.
 The CSI Scholarship dollars bridged the financial gap left behind by financial aid.
 It is the definitive factor in my ability to continue my education and purchase the necessary equipment that a student with a disability, like myself, needs in order to be a productive student.
 I provided the hard work and determination and the scholarships provided the means to solidify my future."

 Michael Maslankowski, CSI Scholarship Recipient

 Currently a Jeannette K. Watson Fellow, Michael is triple majoring in English, Cinema Studies, and Film Production with a 3.75 GPA.
-In addition to his studies, he mentors CSI freshmen students in the Office of New Student Orientation/CLUE.
+In addition to his studies, he mentors CSI freshmen students in the Office of New Student Programs.